openconfig/featureprofiles/feature/mpls/static/otg_tests/static_bgp_nexthop/README.md

     ```

 2)  Configure eBGP peer on ATE Port 2 interface and advertise BGP-NH-V4 and BGP-NH-V6
-3)  Configure discard static routes for BGP-NH-V4 and BGP-NH-V6 to Null0
+3)  Configure discard static routes for BGP-NH-V4 and BGP-NH-V6 to Null0 via administrative distance of 254.
 4)  Enable MPLS forwarding.
 5)  Create egress static LSP for IPv4 traffic to pop the label and resolve the next-hop BGP-NH
     *  Match incoming label (1000004)